 - have a reassessment in the future.

-Before their assessment, people will receive an information pack on what to expect and how to prepare.
+Before their assessment, people will receive consistent information on what to expect and how to prepare.

-After the assessment, people will be given a My DSS Funding Plan focused on their needs and the purpose of their funding.
+After their assessment people will have a My DSS Funding Plan, focused on their needs and the purpose of their funding.

-Go to Operational Policy Assessment and Allocation of flexible funding for more information.
+Operational Policy Assessment and Allocation of flexible funding

 Carers